 It also relies on geofencing to see when you’re home or away, so everyone must have the Nest app.
 Nest offers room sensors, but these sense temperature rather than occupancy (unlike Ecobee).
 Nest also integrates with other Nest products (cameras, alarms, smoke detectors) and they network together to better set the temperature.

-While Nest’s learning is fantastic, it’s sometimes an issue if there are many household members and inconsistent schedules, which is why having the app is of greater importance.
+While Nest’s learning is fantastic, it is sometimes an issue if there are many household members and inconsistent schedules.
+This is why having the app is of greater importance.
 Nest also has interesting features like Airwave that keeps your AC fan running for an additional 5-10 minutes to take advantage of the cool air generated by your compressor (it’s cheaper and still cold).
 It also does a better job of reducing humidity and reducing temperature swings common to radiant temperature systems.

 Nest just slightly edges out Ecobee with some superior features and machine learning.